 Erectile dysfunction (ED) can be caused by physical problems, psychological factors, or a combination of both.

-Because ED is a sexual health problem, many men feel uncomfortable or embarrassed talking about their condition.
-However, it is important to get past any discomfort and discuss your ED with your doctor.
-There are numerous treatment options for ED.
-With help, most men will be able to find a treatment that will work for them.
+Many men find it difficult to discuss a sexual health problem such as ED.
+However, it’s important to discuss your ED openly and honestly with your doctor.
+Various treatment options exist.
+With help, most men will find a treatment that works for them.

 Even when ED doesn’t start with psychological problems, it can cause them.
-Therefore, if you have ED, you may want to talk to a mental health professional.
-A sex therapist can also help you deal with the emotional and relationship problems that can occur with ED.
-However, the best place to start is with a visit to your primary care physician.
+If you have ED, you may want to talk to a mental health professional.
+A sex therapist can also help you deal with any emotional and relationship problems that may have occurred because of ED.
+But the best place to start is always your primary care doctor.

-Your primary care provider (PCP) should probably be your first stop when looking for an ED diagnosis.
-There are many potential causes for ED.
-To determine the cause of ED, you may need a comprehensive physical examination.
+Your doctor should be your first stop for ED diagnosis.
+ED has many potential causes, so you may need a comprehensive physical examination to diagnose it.